-- Social Security benefits and/or Railroad Retirement benefits - Commonly recognized pension, old age, or retirement benefits paid after becoming eligible to retire, and retiring - United Mine Workers Pension - · Military pension benefits - Civil Service Annuity - Unemployment compensation and public assistance - Payments received under workers' compensation acts, occupational disease acts, or similar legislation; including Heart and Lung Pension - Payments for injuries received while working, and damages received, whether by suit or otherwise, for personal injuries - Sick pay and disability benefits, including payments by third party insurers for sickness or disability (does not include amounts paid as sick leave) - NOTE: If your employer includes your payments for sickness, disability, and/or on-the-job injuries in box 16 of your Form W-2, provide a statement from your employer verifying the amount of these payments. - Employer-paid group term life insurance premiums - Damage awards and settlements from physical injury or sickness such as pain and suffering or emotional distress - Child support - Alimony - Inheritances, death benefits, and income in respect of a decedent (IRD) as defined for federal income tax purposes - Active-duty pay received as a member of the U.S. Armed Forces from the U.S. government for service outside Pennsylvania (see page 38) - Awards and gifts made from detached or disinterested generosity
+- Social Security benefits and/or Railroad Retirement benefits - Commonly recognized pension, old age, or retirement benefits paid after becoming eligible to retire, and retiring - United Mine Workers Pension - · Military pension benefits - · Civil Service Annuity - Unemployment compensation and public assistance - Payments received under federal trade assistance, trade adjustment allowances and alternative adjustment assistance. - Payments received under workers' compensation acts, occupational disease acts, or similar legislation; including Heart and Lung Pension - Payments for injuries received while working, and damages received, whether by suit or otherwise, for personal injuries - Sick pay and disability benefits, including payments by third party insurers for sickness or disability (does not include amounts paid as sick leave) - NOTE: If your employer includes your payments for sickness, disability, and/or on-the-job injuries in Box 16 of your Form W-2, provide a statement from your employer verifying the amount of these payments. - Employer-paid group term life insurance premiums - Damage awards and settlements from physical injury or sickness such as pain and suffering or emotional distress - Child support - Alimony

-- Personal use of an employer's owned or leased property and/or services, at no cost or at a reduced cost - Federally taxable punitive damages received for personal physical injury or physical sickness, whether received by suit or by settlement - Income from contracts of insurance for long-term care that do not have accumulated refundable reserves payable upon lapse or surrender
+- Inheritances, death benefits, and income in respect of a decedent (IRD) as defined for federal income tax purposes - Active-duty pay received as a member of the U.S. Armed Forces from the U.S. government for service outside Pennsylvania (see Page 38) - Awards and gifts made from detached or disinterested generosity - Personal use of an employer's owned or leased property and/or services, at no cost or at a reduced cost - Federally taxable punitive damages received for personal physical injury or physical sickness, whether received by suit or by settlement - Income from contracts of insurance for long-term care that do not have accumulated refundable reserves payable upon lapse or surrender